alexander-winkler/lisrss/Readme.md

-# List of useful Library and Information Sciences RSS-Feeds
+# List of useful Library and Information Science RSS-Feeds

 `url_list.csv` contains only urls and makes it easier to import the data into your feed reader.